We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - difficulty breathing

-- swelling of the tongue, throat, or face
+- any swelling, especially of the tongue, throat, or face

-Also see your doctor if you develop more frequent yeast infections when lube is a part of your regular routine.
+Also see your doctor if you develop more frequent yeast infections when lubricant is a part of your regular routine.

 Vaginal lubricants can be a great way to help ramp up your partner or solo sex session.
 The added wetness can reduce any friction or discomfort and help increase arousal.

-When deciding between different lubes, keep your comfort and safety in mind.
-How much you use and how long your lube lasts will determine whether or not you’re going to have any fun during your afternoon romp.
+When deciding between different lubricants, keep your comfort and safety in mind.
+How much you use and how long your lubricant lasts will determine whether or not you’re going to have any fun during your afternoon romp.
 With the wrong product, your vagina may feel irritated instead of frisky.